kyhau/aws-tools/EC2-ImageBuilder/README.md

 - In `AWS::ImageBuilder::ContainerRecipe`, `Parameters` is supported only from Console and AWS CLI, but not from CloudFormation.

-- In `AWS::ImageBuilder::ContainerRecipe`, `ParentImage` (or `Base image` in Console) cannot reference in another AWS account's ECR repo - this is not mentioned in [AWS documentation](https://docs.aws.amazon.com/imagebuilder/latest/userguide/create-container-recipes.html).
+- In `AWS::ImageBuilder::ContainerRecipe`, `ParentImage` (or `Base image` in Console) cannot reference another AWS account's ECR repo - this is not mentioned in [AWS documentation](https://docs.aws.amazon.com/imagebuilder/latest/userguide/create-container-recipes.html).
 Confirmed with AWS support.

 ---